fusion-energy/neutronics-workshop/README.md

 **Learning Outcomes**

 - How to access information on the particle positions, energy and direction from the simulation.
-- How to visualise particle tracks through the geometry.
+- How to visualize particle tracks through the geometry.

 &ensp;
 <p align="center"><b>